St Alban's Church, Teddington: History

+Architecture and fittings

 The church was designed in the French Gothic style by architect William Niven (1846–1921) – Niven was born in Pershore and worked with Sir George Gilbert Scott on the restoration of the chapter house at Westminster Abbey – he lived at Udney House while working on St Alban.
 Niven's name is engraved on the external wall at the west end of the south aisle wall.

 Most of the stonework is in Doulting limestone from near Shepton Mallet, Somerset.
 The finer grain material used internally in partitions is Corsham limestone from Wiltshire.
 The internal fittings were by A.H.
 Skipworth.
 The location of the pulpit, halfway down the nave, follows the French style.
 Its simple canopy was replaced in 1902 by a design in carved oak, embellished by gilded representations of three orders of angels.

 The window on the eastern side of the north transept, featuring Jonah and the Whale, was designed by Charles Eamer Kempe and was modelled on a window in Christ Church, Oxford.
 The original stained glass windows mostly date from the 1890s, much of it vandalised, was by W.F.
 Dixon.
 The east window of St Alban and clerestory windows (St. Peter, St. Matthew, St. Mark, St. Luke, St. John, St. Paul) are by Morris (Westminster) (1953).

 The window on the west wall was made in about 1850 by Ward and Hughes and had been originally installed in St Peter's Church, Islington.
 Rescued in 1987 by the London Stained-Glass Repository of the Worshipful Company of Glaziers and Painters of Glass, it was dismantled and re-leaded for installation here in 1992.